geomoose/gm3/docs/actions-and-services.md

 ### Writing a custom query

-The default behaviour for a service is to query the chosen layer(s) for features.
+The default behavior for a service is to query the chosen layer(s) for features.
-For example, if a layer is on a WFS-type map-source, GeoMoose will dispatch a WFS GetFeatures query with the appropriate filters to get the relevant features back ot the user.
+For example, if a layer is on a WFS-type map-source, GeoMoose will dispatch a WFS GetFeatures query with the appropriate filters to get the relevant features back to the user.
 However, there are time where this functionality is not desired.
 The example included in GeoMoose's example desktop application is geocoding.
-When running a geocode query the user will not query the underlaying layers but call a different script which will return features.
+When running a geocode query the user will not query the underlying layers but call a different script which will return features.
 This requires defining a different `runQuery` method.
 E.G.: